Morning Practices for Achieving Success

 1. Early Risers

-Early rising is probably the most cited characteristic of successful people's mornings, and the data supports its prevalence.
-A study of 17 highly successful CEOs found that 80 percent woke by 5:30am, with none rising later than 6am.
-The logic is straightforward: early mornings are quiet, uninterrupted, and belong entirely to you before anyone else can claim them.
+Early rising is one of the most commonly mentioned characteristic of successful people's mornings.
+A study of 17 highly successful CEOs found that 80 percent woke by 5:30 am, with none rising later than 6 am.
+The logic is clear: early mornings are quiet, uninterrupted, and belong entirely to you before anyone else can claim them.

 2. Goal Setting and Planning

-Spending a few minutes in the morning clarifying your priorities for the day is one of the highest-leverage habits available, and it shows up consistently across the morning routines of successful people.
+Spending a few minutes in the morning clarifying your priorities for the day is one of the highest-leverage habits available, and it consistently shows up in the morning routines of successful people.

 Canva CEO Melanie Perkins starts her mornings reading community feedback and writing in a gratitude journal.
-John Paul DeJoria, co-founder of Patrón and Paul Mitchell, spends five minutes each morning quietly reflecting on what he is grateful for before turning his attention to the day ahead.
+John Paul DeJoria, co-founder of Patrón and Paul Mitchell, spends five minutes each morning quietly thinking about what he is grateful for before turning his attention to the day ahead.

 Writing down your top three priorities, reviewing your calendar, and identifying the one thing that would make the day feel like a success is genuinely enough.
 Direction set in the morning tends to hold through even a busy, unpredictable day.